skypjack/entt/README.md

 ## Performance

-As it stands right now, `EnTT` is just fast enough for my requirements if compared to my first choice (it was already amazingly fast actually).<br/>
+As it stands right now, `EnTT` is just fast enough for my requirements when compared to my first choice (it was already amazingly fast actually).<br/>
-Below is a comparison between the two (both of them compiled with GCC 7.3.0 on a Dell XPS 13 out of the mid 2014):
+Below is a comparison between the two (both of them compiled with GCC 7.3.0 on a Dell XPS 13 from mid 2014):

 | Benchmark | EntityX (compile-time) | EnTT |
 |-----------|-------------|-------------|